klpanagi/rapp-send-email/README.md

 provide such information at the moment!

 User's email credentials can be passed to the application in the following ways:
-- Append username and password credentials in a file under the same directory of the application executable.
-That file should have the following format:
+- Append username and password credentials in a file named `creds` under the same directory of the application executable.
+That `creds` file should have the following format:

 ```
 username: xxx